BlaT2512/homebridge-cast/README.md

 This should be copied into the config for the TV by  going to the Homebridge Web Interface > Plugins > Homebridge Chromecast > ... menu > JSON Config

-Within the JSON Config, find your device and paste the certificate as the `tvCert` property underneath the other properties.
+Within the JSON Config, find your device and paste the certificate as the `tvCert` property underneath the other properties (remove all the +s in the JSON output to create single string for the `key` and `cert`).

 An example Android/Google TV config:
 ```